Dealing With Your Teen’s Behavior

 Why does adolescence feel so complicated and intense?
 It all begins with the brain.
 NIH-funded scientists have been using advanced imaging tools to take a good look at how the adolescent brain functions.
 They’ve found something they didn’t expect.
 Although the 18th birthday means legal adulthood, important regions of the brain are still under construction until about age 25.
 These still-developing brain areas govern judgment, decision-making and impulse control.

 The adolescent brain can be somewhat like a rider on a racehorse with no reins.
-“The problem is that the incentive/reward system matures earlier than the system,” explains Dr. Lisa Freund, a developmental psychologist and neuroscientist at NIH.
+“The problem is that the incentive/reward system matures earlier than the The ability to use reason to control impulses and emotions. system,” explains Dr. Lisa Freund, a developmental psychologist and neuroscientist at NIH.

 In other words, the brain’s “that’s so cool, I want it now” part develops well before the “stop and think twice” part.
 That’s why adolescents are especially susceptible to the immediate rewards of addiction, sexual experience, risky driving and more.
 They have trouble controlling impulses and considering the possible long-term consequences of their actions.
 What worries parents so much is that kids don’t seem to realize how vulnerable they are to the risks they face.